Get Help & Answers Now

 How to Decide if a Taper Is Right for You

-Your doctor can be especially helpful in discussing why you want to taper off Suboxone.
-If you want to quit because of difficult side effects, your doctor could suggest a different formulation or dose.
+Your provider can be especially helpful in discussing why you want to taper off Suboxone.
+If you want to quit because of difficult side effects, your provider could suggest a different formulation or dose.
 You could still get the help you need without abandoning a medication that is helping to keep you from relapse.

 Reviewed By Peter Manza, PhD